candidtim/candidtim.github.io/_posts/2014-09-13-ubuntu-appindicator-step-by-step.md

 When implementing the [Vagrant AppIndicator for Ubuntu](https://github.com/candidtim/vagrant-appindicator), I really lacked the documentation on this subject.
-I've found the [official documentaiton](https://unity.ubuntu.com/projects/appindicators/) too sparse and having broken links (there is still one broken by the time of this writing) and the only way to proceed was to experiment a lot and dig into open-soruce implementations of a couple of other application indicators.
+I've found the [official documentation](https://unity.ubuntu.com/projects/appindicators/) too sparse and having broken links (there is still one broken by the time of this writing) and the only way to proceed was to experiment a lot and dig into open-source implementations of a couple of other application indicators.
 So, I've decided to release this guide, hopefully comprehensive enough and useful.
 Here I show, step-by-step, how the AppIndicator could be implemented in Python.
-I try to keep it short and concrete, yet understandible.
+I try to keep it short and concrete, yet understandable.

 ## Minimal set-up - the very basic indicator